freedomofpress/encryption-works/encryption_works.md

 On the other hand, signatures can lend trustworthiness in some situations — if I were a whistleblower looking for Glenn Greenwald's correct key, I'd trust the one signed by his colleagues more than any others.

 It's important to remember that when you create a PGP key, there's no verification process to prove that you are the owner of the email address associated with the key.
 Signing keys is a way of proving ownership.
-This has happened to several Tor developers and one of the editors of this guide.

 In general, it's good to be cautious about signing keys.
 It's worth weighing the pros and cons of signing and to decide on a case-by-case basis.

 ### How To Verify Someone's Key in Enigmail and View Signatures